 - PUBA 690: MPA Practicum

 I am currently interested in nonprofit finance, in particular in understanding revenue interactions, revenue diversification, fundraising, overhead costs and commercialization.
-My research has been featured in Nonprofit and Voluntary Sector Quarterly, VOLUNTAS, Public Performance & Management Review, Nonprofit Management and Leadership, and CSR and Environmental Management.
+My research has been featured in leading journals such as Nonprofit and Voluntary Sector Quarterly, VOLUNTAS, Public Performance & Management Review, Nonprofit Management and Leadership, and the Journal of Public Administration Research and Theory.